-Fact Plaintiffs Stipulate Y/N 115.
-In December 2020, after Mr. de la Torre took his oath as a councilmember, SMMUSD Board found that Mr. de la Torre forfeited his position as an SMMUSD Board member due to the conflict presented by his assumption of a public office (City councilmember) that is incompatible with the position Mr. de la Torre held as SMMUSD Board member.
-116. At the December 17, 2020 SMMUSD Board meeting, Mr. Shenkman spoke in support of Mr. de la Torre during public comment.
+Fact Plaintiffs Stipulate Y/N 115. councilmember) that is incompatible with the position Mr. de la Torre held as SMMUSD Board member.
+At the December 17, 2020 SMMUSD Board meeting, 116.
 117. Mr. Shenkman is a friend of Mr. de la Torre.
 118. At the December 17, 2020 SMMUSD Board meeting, Mr. Shenkman offered his legal opinion that SMMUSD Board lacked authority to remove Mr. de la Torre and that only the Attorney General or the courts have such authority.
 119. member."
-120. Section 600 of the Santa Monica City Charter provides that "[t]he 121.
+Section 600 of the Santa Monica City Charter provides that "[t]he City Council shall consist of seven members elected from the City at large, at the times and in the manner in this Charter provided, and who shall serve for a term of four years."
 Section 605 of the Santa Monica City Charter provides that "[a]ll powers of the City shall be vested in the City Council, subject to the provisions of this Charter and to the Constitution of the State of California."
-122. Rule 18 of the Santa Monica City Council's Rules of Order and 123.
-124. On January 22, 2021, the Office of the City Clerk for the City of Santa Monica posted the agenda for the special and regular meetings of the Santa Monica City Council on January 26, 2021.
+Rule 18 of the Santa Monica City Council's Rules of Order and Procedure for the Conduct of City Council Meetings provides that "[e]very councilmember is entitled to vote unless disqualified by reason of a conflict of interest."
+123. It is common that when a councilmember has an actual financial 124.
+On January 22, 2021, the Office of the City Clerk for the City of Santa Monica posted the agenda for the special and regular meetings of the Santa Monica City Council on January 26, 2021.
 125. On January 26, 2021, the City Council held a special meeting prior to its regular meeting where the sole item for consideration was Councilmember de la Torre's common-law conflict of interest and disqualification.
 126. Although other new councilmembers have similar views to Mr. de la Torre regarding the CVRA Action, they were not parties to the CVRA Action (nor had spouses who were parties to the CVRA Action) and thus were not asked to recuse themselves.
 127. Mr. de la Torre's conflict is not based upon his general political position with respect to the CVRA Action.
 As detailed in the staff report, the City Attorney recommended that the Council determine that Councilmember de la Torre had a common-law conflict of interest and should therefore be disqualified from participating in or attempting to influence discussions or decisions relating to the CVRA Action.